Securing the remote workforce

 To address this, Cisco has seen companies requesting DNS-layer security as the means to safeguard users more effectively.
 So much so, that demand for licences of the Cisco Umbrella cloud-native platform has increased by 100%.

 Cisco Umbrella protects users from malicious internet destinations, whether they are on or off the network.
 Because it is delivered from the cloud, Umbrella makes it easy to protect users everywhere in minutes.
 From its side, Cisco has created a free 60-day trial available for this solution to help deliver a more secure environment for companies across the continent.

 Clearly, the new working reality requires a more straightforward and easier way to deliver remote security that matches the speed and scale of the business.
 Now it is about unifying user and device protection at scale using solutions capable of integrating into a more secure whole.

 Such an approach flies in the ways of complex solutions and procedures that do not account for the usability aspect of security.
 After all, what good is it for employees to remotely access data but the restrictions put in place make this all but unusable?
 The same can be said for videoconferencing solutions.

 Even though there are several freely available tools available, the recent exposure of significant security holes in one such offering means companies must consider going with a more tried and test partner in this regard.
 For example, the Cisco Webex platform protects user information without compromising on the features required to host video calls and still collaborate on documents.

-So, even though nobody can say for sure what the future world of work will look like following the COVID-19 pandemic, security will remain of paramount importance to ensure data and employees are protected, wherever they access the corporate network.
+So, even though nobody can say for sure what the future world of work will look like following the COVID-19 pandemic, security will remain of paramount importance to ensure data and employees wherever they access the corporate network from being protected.